 cd /xptools git checkout master

 You will need GCC 7, along with a few other packages:

 - mesa-libGL-devel, mesa-libGLU-devel or the proprietary variants from ATI or NVidia

-From that link you can download a tarball of the most recent code, or download any major release; binary tools releases have matching tags in the repo.
+If you don’t want a complete clone of the code, you can of course use GitHub to just download a ZIP of the most recent code, or download any major release; binary tools releases have matching tags in the repo.

 Compiling the Program

-The scenery tools source code depends on a large number of third party libraries; to make cross-platform development easier, they live in a sub-folder of the code tree.
+The scenery tools source code depends on a large number of third party libraries; to make cross-platform development easier, they live in a Git sub-module (

 (This step is not necessary when using MSVC to build WorldEditor 1.3 or newer on Windows.)

 The first time you want to compile, you need to first download and compile your libraries.
 From your repository you can do this:

 git submodule update --init cd libs make -j